sona29/weatherdashboard/README.md

 - When a user searches for a city name, then it gives the current weather followed by 5-day forecast.
 - It displays temperature, wind and humidity.
 - It also displays the current UV index.
+- The searched city is also stored in local storage so a search history can be maintained.
+When clicking on the stored city name, again current and future temperature is displayed.

 ## Mock up